01234 589807 | info@buildingtransformation.co.uk

 Staining

 Efflorescence, put simply, is the rise of salts through brick stonework, left behind by water.
 Over time, this common issue can cause deep stains and further damage through erosion.
-Problems like this are extremely common in environments with higher levels of rainfall, and in areas that are subject to colder temperatures.
+Problems like this are extremely common in environments with higher levels of rainfall and in areas that are subject to colder temperatures.
 So, it’s best to keep an out for this in the autumn and winter months in the UK.

 Stains can be caused by many other factors such as carbon, traffic film, leached salts, organic matter, environmental pollution, and paint.
-If they continue to build-up on and sink into your stone or brick building, they can erode and degrade.
+If they continue to build up on and sink into your stone or brick building, they can erode and degrade.

 Displacement

-All buildings move and they often do this in response to external temperature changes causing materials to expand and contract.
+All buildings move and they often do this in response to external temperature changes, causing materials to expand and contract.
 Over a long period, this can cause the materials of your building to become displaced.
 Displacement can be a very serious issue and can create potential hazards for members of the public.

 To correctly identify displacement, you would need to speak to a professional for confirmation, but you may notice cracks or pieces of stone or brickwork that are displaced in relation to the rest of your building’s façade.

 Experiencing problems with your stone or brick building?
-Stone Cleaning Experts can help you get it looking at it’s best again.
+Stone Cleaning Experts can help you get it looking at its best again.
 With our sensitive solutions we restore, preserve, and maintain building façades and exteriors on old, modern, and new buildings.
-Contact us today for expert façade and roof restoration for stone and brick buildings.